Monday, August 10, 2026

 A flawed circle.

-In, we all play a role.
+Where, we all play a role.

 Paaikw, niisu, nistu, naaw,